po8rewq/hxpico8-tools/README.md

 haxelib run hxpico8-tools init
 ```

-It will ask you some question in order to initialize your project and install the dependancies if needed.
+It will ask you some questions in order to initialize your project and install the dependancies if needed.
 You will then have a config.json file which will be used for compilation / deployment.

 ###Build your project